mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/img/lab-encodings/README.md

 The official English version of the document was stored electronically as ASCII text.
 You can find a copy in the file `shanghai_communique.english`.
+Open this file in VSCode and verify that you can read it correctly.

 > **NOTE:**
 > It is possible on modern computers for filenames to contain spaces and non-ASCII characters, but these weird characters require special handling in certain edge cases, and so it is traditional not to use these characters.